 To know what you prefer, instead of humbly saying Amen to what the world tells you you ought to prefer, is to have kept your soul alive. — R. L. Stevenson

-I doubt if in Tolstoi Anna stands for these principles.
+In Tolstoi Anna does not stand for these principles — or they are presented as evil and perverse, unreal, disguises for sinful appetite.
 I read the novel as I do Lafayette’s Princess de Cleves where the princess has fallen for a Jungian animus.
 Vronsky is a type descending also from Austen’s S&S (Willoughby), and includes motifs like Trollope’s Burgo Fitzgerald’s cruelty to his horse in CYFG? signalling what he would be to a wife or mistress.

 The whole paradigm originates in the 18th century and is usually presented as a warning lesson for the awakened woman.
 This is how Roger Shattuck in his Forbidden Knowledge sees it.
 He inveighs against the alternative view which urges women and men to liberate themselves.
 Recent women’s novels use the paradigm to show women’s lack of freedom, e.g.,.
 Sarah Waters’ (Affinity); A. S. Byatt’s Possession.
 When gone into personally with no imposed lessons it’s still verboten, and you can find women novelists using pseudonyms; one great one is an Italian novel, the pseudonym, Elena Ferrante, The Days of Abandonment.